umccr/agha-data-validation-pipeline/scripts/reports/manifest_summary/README.md

    source .venv/bin/activate  # This might be different for non-unix shell pip install -r requirements.txt
    ```
 4. Setup AWS_PROFILE.
-This aws profile must have the right permission to tag S3 object and update Dynamodb
+This aws profile must have the right permission to access the AG GDR buckets, tag S3 object and update Dynamodb. <br>**(NOTE)** If you have used AWS CLI before and your default user profile contains your AG GDR credentials, you may skip this step.
    ```
    export AWS_PROFILE=agha
    ```